 At its simplest, computer programming is all about manipulating data.
 Remember, everything you see on your screen can be reduced to numbers that you send to the CPU.
-Sometimes you yourself represent and work with this data as various types of numbers, but other times the data comes in more complex forms such as text, images and collections.
+Sometimes, you yourself represent and work with this data as various types of numbers; other times, the data comes in more complex forms such as text, images and collections.

-In your Swift code, you can give each piece of data a name you can use to refer to it later.
-The name carries with it an associated type that denotes what sort of data the name refers to, such as text, numbers, or a date.
+In your Swift code, you can give each piece of data a name that you use to refer to it later.
+The name carries with it an associated type that denotes what sort of data the name refers to, such as text, numbers or a date.

-You’ll learn about some of the basic types in this part, and you’ll encounter many other types throughout the rest of this series.
+You’ll learn about some of the basic types next, and you’ll encounter many other types throughout the rest of this series.